 TCP stands for Transmission Control Protocol.
 It is one of the transport layer protocols.
 TCP protocol number is 6.

 TCP protocol works on Layer 4 of the OSI (Open System Interconnection) model.
 This is the most widely used protocol in the network.
 TCP stands just before to IP header.
 In simple terms, whenever a data packet encapsulates at layer 7 i.e. Application Layer, then it will first come to the Transport layer, where TCP Header is added to the original data packet.
 After adding this header (i.e. TCP Header), this data is called Segment.

-Before any transmission, TCP first establishes a reliable connection among both sender and receiver using “Three Way-Handshake Process“.
+Before any transmission, TCP first establishes a reliable connection between both sender and receiver using the “Three Way-Handshake“.
 After that, the data transfer is started between them.
-Therefore, this protocol is also known as Connection-Oriented protocol.
+Therefore, this protocol is also known as the Connection-Oriented protocol.

-TCP basically guarantees the recipient will receive the data.
+TCP guarantees the recipient will receive the data.
 Each time, whenever data bits, are transmitted from one end to another end, an acknowledgment message is sent to the sender.
 The next data bits or packets are only sent if the source device properly received acknowledged messages.
 Therefore, this protocol is known as Reliable Protocol.

-TCP has the ability to check errors present in Packets.
-If there are any errors present in the data packet, TCP simply discards that packet and request to the sender to send an error-free data packets.
+TCP can check errors present in Packets.
+If there are any errors present in the data packet, TCP simply discards that packet and requests the sender to send error-free data packets.

-But, due to the overload of delivery and acknowledgment messages, the transmission speed is slow in comparison of UDP (User Datagram Protocol).
+But, due to the overload of delivery and acknowledgment messages, the transmission speed is slow in comparison to UDP (User Datagram Protocol).

 Protocols which use TCP : HTTP, HTTPS, FTP, Telnet, SSH.

 User Datagram Protocol (UDP)

 User Datagram Protocol (UDP) is another transport layer protocol.
-UDP protocol number is 17.
+The UDP protocol number is 17.

 User Datagram Protocol (UDP) is an unreliable transport layer protocol, which has no guarantees whether the recipient will receive the data or not.
 UDP doesn’t have any connection establishment process like Three-Way Handshake in TCP protocol.
 Therefore, this protocol is also known as a connectionless protocol.